Reassessing the gallium anomaly using self-consistent electron wave functions: Determination of the neutrino capture cross section

-with $J_\text{Ge}=1/2$ being the nuclear spin of germanium, $n_x$ the relative occupation number of electrons in the atomic $x$ shell, and $\mathcal{H}^{\rm EC}_x$ the EC matrix element.
+with $J_\text{Ge}=1/2$ being the nuclear spin of the ground state of $^{71}{\textrm{Ge}}$, $n_x$ being the relative occupation number of electrons in the atomic $x$ shell, and $\mathcal{H}^{\rm EC}_x$ being the EC matrix element.
 In both the IBD cross section in Eq.~(\ref{eq:sigma_IBD}) and the EC rate in Eq.~(\ref{eq:lambdaEC_iniz}) we account for radiative corrections and the weak magnetism contribution following Ref.~\cite{Elliott:2023xkb}.
 Factorizing out the leptonic wave functions as in the IBD case, the electron-capture matrix element becomes

 where we introduced the superscript \textit{b} to the electron wave function to emphasize the electrons being bound in the EC process, contrary to the IBD case.

 In this way, the EC nuclear matrix element can be retrieved as